A Sustainability Statement forms a crucial part of any planning application.

 - View the local authority policy documents online

-- Speak directly to your sustainable planning officer
+- Speak directly to your sustainability officer, if one exists

 If information is hard to come by, and we are not already familiar with your local requirements we are very happy to speak to your planners to ensure that they will receive what they need.
 This also ensures that you get an accurate idea of costs and timescales.